-To achieve a tobacco-free California requires diverse approaches that are tailored to individual communities, especially those with the highest continued tobacco use rates.
-Groups targeted by the tobacco industry, referred to as "tobacco priority populations", continue to be disproportionately affected by tobacco use.
-It is critical that members of those communities participate in and drive the research that will inform how best to reduce the negative impacts of tobacco and achieve health equity.
+To achieve a tobacco-free California requires approaches that are tailored to communities, especially those with the highest continued tobacco use rates.
+So-called "tobacco priority populations" continue to be disproportionately affected by nicotine and tobacco use, with youth and young adults comprising one of the largest of such populations.
+It is critical that members of those communities participate in and drive the research that will inform how best to reduce the negative impacts of nicotine and tobacco use in their social, cultural, and geographical environments.